donkirkby/four-letter-blocks/docs/construct_your_own.md

 a good option.
 Construct a set of three to five puzzles, then combine them on the Set tab.

+Upload the front, back, and cuts to make a large custom punchout.
+In the surfacing section, choose UV coating and linen texture.
+Then upload all the pages to make a book of clues.

 If you are careful with the number of each shape, you should be able to fit them all on one large custom punchout.
 To avoid unused shapes, follow these rules: